marcusdurao/demo-generics/README.md

 # demo-generics
 Testando a implementação do generics
- Adicionar código